Full Form of POA – Power of Attorney

 A limited power of attorney is a special power of attorney, which is basically used for one-time transactions when the principal is unable to complete them due to reasons out of his hands.

 #4 – Medical

-A medical power of attorney is which is created to authorize a trusted agent to make important medical or health-related decisions in case the principal is incapable of making them for themselves.
+A medical power of attorney is created to authorize a trusted agent to make important medical or health-related decisions if the principal is incapable of making them for themselves.

 #5 – Durable

 it is that power of attorney which does not expire upon the death of the principal.
-It does not have any set time period and it immediately becomes effective upon the incapacitation of the principal.
+It does not have any set time period, and it immediately becomes effective upon the principal’s incapacitation.